jtstrader/Binary-Files/README.md

     - ERRORS - an error file (.txt format) that shows the user any errors that occurred while going through the transactions

 Algorithm:
-The program will read in all the data from library.out and will assign each byte offset for the data to a map with the ISBN as the key.
+The program will read in all the data from a binary file and will assign each byte offset for the data to a map with the ISBN as the key.
-After this, library.out will be closed and not opened again, as we do not want to edit the master file.
+After this, the binary file will be closed and not opened again, as we do not want to edit the master file.
 The name of the master file will be used in a system() call to create a copy as a file "copy.out".
 Copy.out will be used to make edits, additions, and changes.

 Add: a record is added if it is not already present in the system (in copy.out).
 All transactions include valid ISBNs, so negatives do not need to be checked.